-In fact, the subject of cholesterol is very controversial.
-Ask one doctor who follows the mainstream medical liturgy of how to increase good cholesterol and you’ll likely hear the following:
+In fact, the subject of cholesterol could be considered controversial.
+Ask a doctor who follows the mainstream medical liturgy of how to increase good cholesterol and you'll likely hear the following:

 - Replace saturated fats with monounsaturated fats.

-- Perform daily aerobic exercise for 30 minutes most days of the week and you can raise your HDL levels, or “good” cholesterol.
+- Perform daily aerobic exercise for 30 minutes most days of the week to raise your HDL levels, or "good" cholesterol.

 However, some doctors disagree with the American Heart Association's claim that, "High cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.
 As your blood cholesterol rises, so does your risk of coronary heart disease."

-The International Network of Cholesterol Skeptics lists approximately 80 medical doctor members all of whom disavow mainstream medical advice about how to raise good cholesterol.
+The International Network of Cholesterol Skeptics (THINCS) lists 101 medical doctor members, all of whom disavow mainstream medical advice about how to raise good cholesterol.

-Although not a member of the Network of Cholesterol Skeptics, Palm Desert, Calif.-based, Dr. Jon Dunn said back in 2008, “Overall I believe that cholesterol by itself is essential to our health and well-being, and the majority of negative publicity surrounding cholesterol serves only to profit the pharmaceutical industry.”
+Although not a member of THINCS, Dr. Jon Dunn, a Palm Desert, California-based naturopathic doctor and author of "The Family Guide to Naturopathic Medicine," agrees with their thinking.
+"Overall I believe that cholesterol by itself is essential to our health and well-being, and the majority of negative publicity surrounding cholesterol serves only to profit the pharmaceutical industry."

 Cholesterol, Dunn asserts, is not the main culprit for heart disease.
 So what is?
-According to Dunn, it’s inflammation, and the following methods — in addition to regular exercise — can reduce your risk for arterial inflammation, and as a side benefit, can increase HDL levels, or what’s commonly called in the mainstream medical realm as good cholesterol:
+According to Dunn, it's inflammation.
+The following methods — in addition to regular exercise — can reduce your risk for arterial inflammation, and as a side benefit, can increase HDL levels, or "good" cholesterol:

 - Don't cook with vegetable oils other than olive oil.